 Who Gets Sinusitis The Most

 Sinusitis is most common in people that have allergies, respiratory conditions, or a weakened immune system.
 Children are also a high-risk factor for getting sinusitis because their tissue structure is softer and more susceptible to upper respiratory infections.
 They experience blockage easier than some adults.

 How To Manage Sinusitis With Halotherapy

-The reason halotherapy or salt therapy is such a great way to treat the symptoms of allergies, sinus issues, or respiratory problems is that the micro particles of the dry salt aerosol is able to open up the airways and reduce inflammation.
+The reason halotherapy or salt therapy is such a great way to improve the symptoms of allergies, sinus issues, or respiratory problems is that the micro particles of the dry salt aerosol are able to open up the airways and reduce inflammation.

-Keep in mind that if you have sinusitis from a cold and not allergies, we don’t recommend that you come into the Salt Suite when you are potentially contagious.
-It’s a sterile environment that’s antibacterial in nature, but we like to keep our Salt Suite rooms as germ-free as possible.
+Keep in mind that if you have sinusitis from a cold and not allergies, we don’t recommend that you come into The Salt Suite® when you are potentially contagious.
+It’s a sterile environment that’s antibacterial in nature, but we like to keep our The Salt Suite® rooms as germ-free as possible.